NodeBE4/opinion/_posts/2022-08-22-EnclavedMicrostate.md

 I got very confused seeing vagueposts about this on Twitter so it's helpful that there's at least *one* summary somewhere!

+----- __753.2__ -----2022-08-29 18:38:10+08:00:

+> But I cannot literally understand how many discipline could ever seriously make the claim that it just simply doesn't use theories.
+Even in terms of simply studying historical happenstance, from a pure epistemological perspective, concepts of what evidence is relevant while what is irrelevant would involve theories?

+There's a distinction, I would argue, between theory and methodology.
+A theory is essentially a prescriptive model derived from descriptive study – you look at X phenomenon, and from that you derive conclusions that will, if the theory holds, apply to all instances of X phenomenon.
+Historians *tend* not to take this approach, but they may nevertheless make use of consistent methodologies that inform the sorts of information analysed, and the methods used in doing so.